 Study oil painting with Brooke Walker-Knoblich in her Portland art studio.
 One-on-one, private lessons are designed to fit the needs of each student and include both foundational courses (composition, drawing, form, etc.) and more advanced subjects (color theory, portrait painting, plein air landscapes, etc.).
 Students of all ages and skill-levels are welcomed.

 PAINTING CLASSES IN PORTLAND

 Brooke's private art lessons are three hours long.
 She creates a relaxed learning atmosphere with classical music and tea breaks and demonstrates each step of the oil painting process by developing a painting alongside her students.
 A single lesson is $100 and includes all painting supplies.
-Discounted weekly lessons are $75/class or $300/month.
+Discounts for weekly or monthly lessons are $75/class.
+Cash or check payments preferred, Paypal available.